pwmarcz/fpga-tutorial/docs/index.md

 ---

 Here are some materials for my FPGA workshop.
 The workshop uses the open source Icestorm toolchain.
-The hardware is Icestick and TinyFPGA boards because that's what I have, as well as some peripherals like OLED displays.
+The hardware is a few Lattice boards (because that's what I have), as well as some peripherals like OLED displays.

 The code is MIT licensed (see LICENSE) unless otherwise stated in the file.
 Patches welcome!